- Rate Movie[Total: 17 Average: 1.6]

 - Cast: Freddie Prinze Jr., Saffron Burrows, Matthew Lillard

 Box Office Info:

-This godawful video game adaptation of the successful Wing Commander series was packaged with a $27 million budget and the majority of financing coming from foreign pre-sales handled by Summit, which kicked off at Mifed in October 1997.
+The budget for Wing Commander was $27 million and this godawful video game adaptation of the successful Wing Commander series had the majority of its financing from foreign pre-sales handled by Summit — which kicked off at Mifed in October 1997.
 Both FOX and Sony were competing for domestic rights but Sony insisted on retaining not only domestic, but rights in most overseas markets as well — which disrupted the pre-sale financing model.
 FOX was given the domestic rights and had a small equity investment in the project that covered 15% of the budget.